Toi Rangatahi Engagement Fund

 What we fund

-Projects must be by, with or for young people 15-25 years of age.
+Projects must be by, with and/or for young people 15-25 years of age.
 Activities could include workshops/wananga, the creation of new work, performances or exhibitions.

-What are arts activities BY, WITH and FOR?
+What are arts activities BY, WITH and/or FOR?

 Arts activities by young people are arts experiences that are participatory, driven, owned, created, programmed, presented and/or delivered by young people.
 The young people may be mentored or taught by experienced artists.
 If there is a presentation outcome this is specifically aimed at young audiences, their whānau and communities.